Cancmd/LF7-HK/readme2.md

 We sought assistance from others, conducted online research, and employed trial and error.

 ## Technologies Used
-Database + Raspberry Pi with an Camera
+Database + Raspberry Pi with a Camera

 AI and Facial Recognition: Detects and processes users' emotional states.